wizeline/wize-docs/engineering-culture/engineering-management-talking-points.md

 This document should help you talk about why do we have Engineering Managers (EMs) at Wizeline.
 Explaining what benefit they bring to the culture and in turn, to our customers.

 ## The Role of the Engineering Manager
 An Engineering Manager at Wizeline is someone that excels at supporting a team of engineers.
-He makes sure that the team:
+The EM makes sure that the team:

 1. Has the tools they need to do their job.
 2. Is performing to the best of their abilities.
 3. Is making sound technical decisions.
 4. Keeps a culture of constant innovation.
 5. Makes sure the team is autonomous and can make quick decisions.
+6. Participates as the hiring manager in our interview process to select the best talent.

 ## The Benefits to the Culture
 By having engineers in leadership position we make sure that we have a culture that values great engineering principles.
 We invest in our most important people who are our engineers.